InetIntel/power-outages-scraping/README.md

 Navigate to DAGU to run dags in `localhost:8080` and the block storage interface can be accessed in `localhost:9090` with the default name/password: `minioadmin`

+### Testing DAGU
+- print statements will not print until the particular step is finished
+  - e.g.: if you have a long scrape step, nothing prints until scrape finishes. using print() with flush=True doesn't seem to fix this.
+- make a change in python → rebuild the docker container
+  - `./publish-single.sh ./src/scrapers/your_scraper_here`
+- rerun specific portions of DAGU
+  - e.g.: to rerun the proces part but not the scrape part
+  - click on DAG you want to edit
+  - right click → set status to success
+  - click on "retry DAG execution" (the whirly symbol -- NOT the arrow to "start execution")

 ## Resources